-By 31 December 2028, the Commission shall assess the overall situation of the banking system in the Single Market, in close cooperation with the EBA and the ECB, and report, to the European Parliament and to the Council, on the appropriateness of Union regulatory and supervisory frameworks for banking.
+By 31 December 2028, the Commission shall assess the overall situation of the banking system in the single market, in close cooperation with EBA and the ECB, and report to the European Parliament and to the Council on the appropriateness of the Union regulatory and supervisory frameworks for banking.

-The report shall take stock of the reforms to the banking sector which took place after the great financial crisis and assess whether these ensure an adequate level of depositor protection and safeguard for financial stability at Member State, Banking Union and Union level.
+That report shall take stock of the reforms to the banking sector which took place after the great financial crisis and assess whether these ensure an adequate level of depositor protection and safeguard financial stability at Member State, banking union and Union level.

-The report shall also consider all Banking Union dimensions, as well as the implementation of the output floor as part of capital and liquidity requirements more in general.
-In this regard, the Commission shall duly consider the corresponding statements and conclusions on the Banking Union of both the European Parliament and the European Council.
+That report shall also consider all banking union dimensions, as well as the implementation of the output floor as part of capital and liquidity requirements more generally.
+In that regard, the Commission shall duly consider the corresponding statements and conclusions on the banking union of both the European Parliament and the European Council.';